 Does cured fish need to be refrigerated?

-Yes, cured fish, such as gravlax or lox, should be refrigerated to ensure its safety and quality.
+Yes, whether you make air fryer salmon with dry rub or cold like this it should be refrigerated to ensure its safety and quality.
 Curing is a preservation method that involves using salt, sugar, and sometimes other seasonings to draw moisture out and stop the growth of harmful bacteria.
 While curing helps extend it’s shelf life, it doesn’t eliminate the need for proper storage.

-- Cured fish should be stored in the refrigerator at temperatures between 32°F to 40°F. This range helps maintain it’s freshness and safety.
+- This ideally should be stored in the refrigerator at temperatures between 32°F to 40°F. This range helps maintain it’s freshness and safety.

 - Place in an airtight container or wrap it tightly in plastic wrap or aluminum foil.
 This prevents moisture loss and exposure to air, which can cause the fish to dry out and lose its quality.